holdex/developers/docs/ADVOCACY.md

 ### GitHub Bio

-You must exclusively promote Holdex during the period you being under Holdex contract, you should not include any mentions of other brands or any links other than Holdex-related links.
+While employed by Holdex, exclusively promote Holdex in your bio.
+Do not include other brands or non-Holdex links..

 | Github Profile Attributes | Acceptance Criteria                                                                                                                                                                                                                                   |
 |---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|